chrosanc/streamclip/README.md

 # 🎬 StreamClip

-Auto Clipper Application for gaming streams, all local on your disk.
+Auto Clipper Application for gaming streams, Use your own api, or locally from your PC.

 ## How it works
 1. Downloads YouTube video with `yt-dlp`.